Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \begin{queststar} Does there exists $\lambda_0>0$ such that for any $\eps>0$ there is a $C_\eps>0$ such that for any congruence hyperbolic three--manifold $M$ and $\delta\le\lambda_0$ we have

 (Or less precisely, does this hold for some exponent $c>0$ in place of $1+\eps$ on the right-hand side?) \end{queststar}

 A positive answer to this question is not enough to imply a positive answer to Question \ref{conj} as one still has to analyze the ``regulator'' terms in the Reidemeister torsion: see \cite[9.1]{BV}.
-In some cases this is dealt with in a work in progress by N. Bergeron, M.H. \c Sengun and A. Venkatesh.
+In some cases the latter problem is dealt with in work of Bergeron--\c Seng\"un--Venkatesh \cite{BSV}.